-

 - Visit an authentic Dutch cheese farm

-- Carbon offset contribution to Justdiggit
+- Carbon offset contribution to the non-profit organization Justdiggit

-- Breakfasts, packed lunches, & 6 dinners
+- Breakfasts, packed lunches, and 6 three-course dinners

 - Entrance to Keukenhof